Cannabis Possession Laws: A Movement Toward Change

 The CIR Scheme does not apply to offences involving the possession or cultivation of cannabis plants, or possession of any quantities of cannabis resin (hash), hash oil, or other cannabis derivatives.

 Drug charges for possession for personal use and possession with intent to sell or supply come with a range of penalties.
 The extent of the penalty often depends on the weight, and whether the police can prove that there was an intention to profit in a commercial sense by selling the drugs.
 Many drugs are illegal in Western Australia.
 These are outlined in the schedule to the Misuse of Drugs Act WA and also in particular schedules to the Poisons Standard (The SUSMP).

 Drug Driving is illegal

-If you have been charged with the offence of Driving with Prescribed Illicit Drug in Oral Fluid, or the more serious charge of Drug Impaired Driving while impaired by Drugs then the penalties can include fines, loss of demerit points, lengthy or permanent license suspensions and even prison time for repeat offenders.
+If you have been charged with the offence of Driving with a Prescribed Illicit Drug in Oral Fluid, or the more serious charge of Drug Impaired Driving while impaired by Drugs then the penalties can include fines, loss of demerit points, lengthy or permanent license suspensions and even prison time for repeat offenders.
 Learn more about drug driving laws in WA.